CyberSnap Pre-Requisites

 This service account can be either local or domain-based, depending on your company’s rules.

-As part of the best practices, we suggest creating a dedicated Resource Pool to which you can attach the
+As part of the best practices, we suggest creating a dedicated Resource Pool for Infra policy types.
+By

-policies.
-By implementing Resource Pools, you can limit the resources available to CyberSnap in the VMware
+implementing Resource Pools, you can limit the resources available to CyberSnap in the VMware vSphere

-vSphere environment while simultaneously allowing your production environment to utilize the maximum
+environment while simultaneously allowing your production environment to utilize the maximum available

 To accommodate varying numbers of virtual machines with different RAM and CPU configurations, we

-suggest setting the following parameters for the CSI Resource Pool:
+suggest setting the following parameters for the CyberSnap Resource Pool:

 Reservations: 20% of the total RAM limit